mafeko/laps/Readme.md

 Of course you set up `laps` without a vpn in place, but it is not recommended cause:

 - vpn adds an additional layer of security around all networking (including the setup via ansible)
-- no authentication/authorization in place for the `rsyncd` service

 ![](docs/architecture.drawio.png)

 The architecture is composed of:

-- a **client** (most likely raspberryPi)
+- a **client** (in my case a raspberryPi)
   - running a tailscale client
   - with a connected DSLR camera
   - running [gphoto2](gphoto2.org) for DSLR remote control
-    - running an rsync cron job: syncing the photos in batches to the server
+  - running an rclone cron job: uploading the photos to my nextcloud (via webDAV)

 - a **server** (in my case hosted on hetzner.de)
-    - running a tailscale client
-    - running an `rsyncd` service on port `12000` for faster communication and easy syncing
+  - hosting a nextcloud instance (not part of this repository)

 ## Setup